Yacht-Labs/yacht-lit-sdk/README.md

 IMPORTANT NOTE: Some tests consume TEST MATIC and Goerli ETH.
 To ensure the tests pass, copy the .env.sample file into a .env file, and add a MATIC private key and a Goerli private key each with some native tokens.
 You will also need an RPC url for both MATIC You can find a faucet at https://goerlifaucet.com/ and https://mumbaifaucet.com/

+To ensure that bitcoin tests pass, enter your MUMBAI private key in the .env file as noted above, and before running any tests run `yarn run getBtcAddress`.
+After this, put the bitcoin testnet address in your .env file under BITCOIN_TESTNET_ADDRESS.

 Please note that since the tests are running on-chain it can take some time

 ```